 Having every single waking moment consumed with an activity is not good either!

 I was reminded of some previous posts.

 - One is entitled: Is life a “schedule” or a “series of moments” for you?
 Keeping eternal values in mind.
-Read the post for thoughts from Stephen Covey and Philip Yancey.
+Read the post for thoughts from books by Stephen Covey and Philip Yancey.
 A point from Covey is that: We need underlying values/priorities that drive our life, and our schedule should be based on those values.
 The key is not to prioritize what is on your schedule, but to schedule your priorities.
-It is important to have a “people dimension” to your schedule.
-Oftentimes the keeping of a schedule will need to be subordinated to people.
+It is important to have a “people dimension” to your schedule; oftentimes the keeping of a schedule will need to be subordinated to people.
 People are more important than a schedule.
 You can think efficiency with time or things, but not with people.
 If you schedule 10 minutes of “quality time” to address a problem, it will likely only exacerbate it.
 We also need to look to Jesus, as Yancey shares….Life was like a series of moments for Jesus, and He would stop and give His full attention to the person before Him.
 Jesus was busy but prioritized people.

 - Another post is a book review: The Rest of God (Keeping Sabbath?).
 Here is an excerpt: You can be busy but slothful!
 Unable to rest, you can keep busy by wasting time with non-productive actions.
 We can also be in a hurry all the time and wrongly perceive we are saving time by our hurry.
 But are we?
 We can miss or overlook important things in our rush.“Being in a hurry.
 Getting to the next thing without fully entering the thing in front of me.
 I cannot think of a single advantage I’ve ever gained from being in a hurry.
 But a thousand broken and missed things, tens of thousands, lie in the wake of all the rushing…”